-Applicants can seek admission to the School of Nursing through one of the three applicant groups which reflect the three entry points in the school's curriculum.
-Those three applicant groups are described below:
+Applicants can seek admission to the School of Nursing through one of the two applicant groups which reflect the two entry points in the school's curriculum.
+Those two applicant groups are described below:

-- A. Entering freshmen or those with no previous nursing education background.
-This group would include those entering directly from high school as well as those with college credit in non-nursing courses. - B. Vocational Nurses-This group comprises graduates of state-approved practical or vocational nurse programs who hold a current license to practice vocational nursing in Texas. - C. Registered Nurses-Licensure to practice as a registered nurse and graduation from a program accredited by the National League for Nursing are the requirements for consideration in this applicant pool.
+Entering freshmen or those with no previous nursing education background.
+This group would include those entering directly from high school as well as those with college credit in non-nursing courses.

+Registered Nurses-Licensure to practice as a registered nurse and graduation from a program accredited by the National League for Nursing are the requirements for consideration in this applicant pool.

+Applicants who currently hold licensure as a Vocational or Practical Nurse may seek admission at the Entering Freshman level and consult with the School of Nursing academic advisor regarding placement in the curriculum.